Collective Radiative Interactions in the Discrete Truncated Wigner Approximation: Wigner Representation for Spins

 The bars indicate the stochastic average

 where $\vec{\Omega^{(n)}}$ refers to the phase space coordinate of the $n$'th trajectory and where the approximation due to a stochastic error vanishes as we let $N_\text{traj} \rightarrow \infty$.

-In summary this means that the time evolution of the Wigner function in TWA is governed by a diffusion process on the surfaces of the spheres for each individual spins that represents the Wigner phase space.
-From a physical standpoint this truncation should be formulated in a systematic fashion which elucidates its validity in terms of a smallness parameter.
+In summary, this means that the time evolution of the Wigner function in TWA is governed by a diffusion process in the spherical Wigner phase space.
+From a physical standpoint, this truncation should be formulated in a systematic fashion which elucidates its validity in terms of a small parameter.

 When adding spin-spin interactions, such as Ising-type couplings, the resulting equation for $W_{\rh}(\vec\Omega, t)$ is no longer of Fokker-Planck type and approximations are needed.
 A commonly used approximation is the discrete truncated Wigner approximation (DTWA) \cite{DTWA}, which essentially amounts to a mean-field factorization of the Wigner function.
 This approach always produces deterministic equations and cannot account for the noise expected in dissipative systems.